Foundation Insurance

 If you’re in the market for new homeowners insurance, feel free to put your ZIP code into our free quote tool to find affordable insurers near you.

-Foundation coverage is not the end-all solution to the potential problems you might have.
+Foundation insurance coverage is not the end-all solution to the potential problems you might have.
 Typically, foundation coverage, more correctly referred to as “foundation water damage coverage,” only serves to reimburse the policyholder for a foundation issue that results from water damage from your plumbing.

 Perhaps a leak in a pipe within the foundation causes the foundation to sink, leading to many potential expensive problems.